Perl - Introduction

 Perl is Interpreted

-Perl is an interpreted, which means that your code can be run as is, without a compilation stage that creates a non portable executable program.
+Perl is an interpreted language, which means that your code can be run as is, without a compilation stage that creates a non portable executable program.

 Traditional compilers convert programs into machine language.
 When you run a Perl program, it's first compiled into a byte code, which is then converted ( as the program runs) into machine instructions.
 So it is not quite the same as shells, or Tcl, which are strictly interpreted without an intermediate representation.

-Neither it is like most versions of C or C++, which are compiled directly into a machine dependent format.
+It is also not like most versions of C or C++, which are compiled directly into a machine dependent format.
 It is somewhere in between, along with Python and awk and Emacs .elc files.